 According to a no longer verifiable hypothesis, Mazuelo (or Carignano) was already in the 9th century BC.
 BC from the Phoenicians on Sardinia introduced, for which there is understandably no evidence.
 The origin of the Mazuelo is unknown, but it is most likely the result of a cross in Spain (and not in Sardinia).
 A suspected genetic relationship of Mazuelo and Graciano, which corresponds to Sardinian origin, has not been confirmed.
 The white variety Cariñena Blanca is a color mutation (but is not called Mazuelo Blanca, as one might assume).
 Mazuelo was a crossing partner of the new varieties Argaman.
 Carmine.
 Carnelian.
 Centurion and Ruby Cabernet,

 In Algeria the variety occupied 140,000 hectares in the early 1960s, huge amounts of wine were transported to the mother country for blending purposes.
 Thousands of French winegrowers due to Algerian independence in 1962 France returned, it was planted here on a large scale.
 For a long time it was the most common French grape variety.
-However, the trend has been falling sharply since the 1970s, old vines are no longer replaced.
+However, the trend has been falling rapidly since the 1970s, old vines are no longer being replaced.
 In 2010, the acreage was still 53,155 hectares, of which around 80% was in the region Languedoc-Roussillon in the departments Aude and Hérault, The other stocks are in the southeast.
 The well-known aperitif Byrrh is mainly produced from Carignan.

 In Italy it is mostly up Sardinia spread where they are in the DOC wines Campidano di Terralba.
 Carignano del Sulcis and Mandrolisai is allowed.
 In the region Lazio it is in DOC wine Cerveteri represented.
 The total Italian acreage is 2,023 hectares.
 In Spain will be especially in Aragon.
 Catalonia.
 La Mancha.
 Navarra and Rioja grown.
-The Spanish acreage totals 4,749 hectares.
+The total Spanish acreage is 4,749 hectares.
 Other countries in Europe and North Africa are Algeria (7,550 ha), Greece (16 ha), Israel (971 ha), Croatia (34 ha), Morocco (1,692 ha), Portugal (338 ha), Tunisia (7,576 ha), Turkey (84 ha) and Cyprus (481 ha).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012